scality/Zenko/docs/docsource/operation/Services/Lifecycle_Management_Service.rst

 lifecycle policies using the :ref:`Orbit user interface<object_lifecycle_mgmt>`, or with API calls.

-Using this Backbeat extension, Zenko follows the S3 API to provide three calls to manage lifecycle properties per bucket:
+Using this Backbeat extension, XDM follows the S3 API to provide three calls to manage lifecycle properties per bucket:

 -  PUT Bucket Lifecycle